-The U.S. government estimates the total population at 198,000 (July 2016 estimate).
-The Roman Catholic bishop's office estimates more than 85 percent of the population is Roman Catholic, approximately12 percent Protestant, and less than 2 percent Muslim.
-Protestant groups include Seventh-day Adventists, Methodists, and evangelical Protestant groups, including the Evangelic Assembly of Christ, the Universal Church of Christ, and the Thokoist Church.
-The number of Muslims has increased over the past 10 years due to an influx of migrants from Nigeria, Cameroon, and other African countries.
+The U.S. government estimates the total population at 201,000 (July 2018 estimate).
+The Roman Catholic bishop's office estimates more than 85 percent of the population is Roman Catholic, approximately 12 percent Protestant, and less than 2 percent Muslim.
+Protestant groups include Seventh-day Adventists, Methodists, Evangelic Assembly of Christ, Universal Church of Christ, and Thokoist Church.
+The number of Muslims has increased over the past 15 years due to an influx of migrants from Nigeria, Cameroon, and other African countries.
 Some Christians and Muslims also adhere to aspects of indigenous beliefs.